Bede's Death Song: a Modern English Translation, Summary and

 Cuthberti de obitu Bedae, is commonly taken by modern

-scholars to indicate that Bede composed a five-line vernacular
+scholars to indicate that Bede composed the five-line vernacular

 Anglo-Saxon poem known as "Bede’s Death Song" (my modern English

 translation appears below).
-However, there is no way to be certain that Bede was
+However, there is no way to be absolutely certain that Bede was

 the poem's original author.

-Bede (673–735) is known today as Saint Bede, Good Bede and the Venerable Bede (Latin: Beda Venerabilis).
+Bede (673–735) is known today as Saint Bede, Good Bede and Venerable Bede (Latin: Beda Venerabilis).